cockroachdb/docs/v19.2/show-ranges.md

 redirect_from: [show-testing-ranges.html, show-experimental-ranges.html]
 ---

-The `SHOW RANGES` [statement](sql-statements.html) shows information about the [ranges](architecture/overview.html#glossary) that comprise the data for a table, index, or entire database, including:
+The `SHOW RANGES` [statement](sql-statements.html) shows information about the [ranges](architecture/overview.html#glossary) that comprise the data for a table, index, or entire database.

-- The start and end keys for the range(s)
-- The range ID(s)
-- Which nodes contain the range [replicas](architecture/overview.html#glossary)
-- Which node contains the range that is the [leaseholder](architecture/overview.html#glossary)
-- Which [locality](start-a-node.html#locality) the leaseholder is in

 This information is useful for verifying how SQL data maps to underlying ranges, and where the replicas for ranges are located.

 ## Synopsis